lmartora/dfor740/README.md

 # dfor 740
 Lorenzo Martorana's Repository for GMU DFOR 740.
-Contains entire Visual Studio project files, binaries, and source code.
+Contains executable binaries and source code to them.

 ## Taskkill
 Terminates a specific process via PID or image name.